This post was last updated on October 15th, 2020 at 05:16 pm

 So far in this series, you’ve diagnosed your online presence and learned the basics behind personal Search Engine Optimization.
 Now it’s time to actually build the foundation of your Google presence with these basic steps that everybody should follow.
-The idea behind this part is simple: you can’t make your Google results look better if you don’t own any positive content in the first place.
+The idea behind this part is simple: you can’t make your Google results look better and practice strong online reputation management if you don’t own any positive content in the first place.

 So let’s get started, and soon you’ll be ready to move on to Part 4: Advanced Tactics.

 Step 1: Purchase Your Domain (yourname.com):

 Find the Registrar.
 Purchasing your domain name is quite possibly the most important step you can take in gaining control of your online presence.
 At only $10 per year (more or less), purchasing your domain name is an investment opportunity that you can’t afford to miss.
 To buy your domain, you can visit any number of registrars such as hover.com, 1and1.com or GoDaddy.